Yrahcaz7/The-Septenary-Forest/docs/custom-tab-layouts.md

 - `grid`: Displays the gridable grid for the layer.
 If you need more than one grid, use a layer proxy.
 The argument is optional, and is a the list of rows this component should include, if it doesn't have all of them.

+> - `contained-grid` (additional feature): Displays the gridable grid for the layer in a contained div.
+The argument is required.
+The argument can either be the max width of the containing div or an array: `[max width, list of rows]`.
+If the argument only indicates the component's max width, the component includes all of the layer's grid rows.

 - `layer-proxy`: Lets you use components from another layer.
 The argument is a pair, `[layer, data]`, consisting of the id of the layer to proxy from, and the tabFormat for the components to show.
     (Note: you cannot use a microtab within a layer proxy)

-Additional components:

-- `custom-resource-display`: The same as `display-text`, but uses the formatting of `resource-display`.

-- `contained-grid`: Displays the gridable grid for the layer in a contained div.
-The argument is required.
-The argument can either be the max width of the containing div or an array: `[max width, list of rows]`.
-If the argument only indicates the component's max width, the component includes all of the layer's grid rows.

 ## Sub-componentss